Dexmedetomidine: Pharmacodynamics

 Dexmedetomidine is a highly selective α_{2}-adrenergic receptor agonist.
-It possesses an α_{2}:α_{1} selectivity ratio of 1620:1, making it 8 times more selective for the α_{2}-adrenergic receptor than the related drug clonidine.
+It possesses an α_{2}:α_{1} selectivity ratio of 1,620:1, making it 8 times more selective for the α_{2}-adrenergic receptor than the related drug clonidine.

 Unlike opioids and other sedatives such as propofol, dexmedetomidine is able to achieve its effects without causing respiratory depression.
 Dexmedetomidine induces sedation by decreasing activity of noradrenergic neurons in the locus ceruleus in the brain stem, thereby increasing the downstream activity of inhibitory γ-aminobutyric acid (GABA) neurons in the ventrolateral preoptic nucleus.
 In contrast, other sedatives like propofol and benzodiazepines directly increase activity of GABAergic neurons.
 Through action on this endogenous sleep-promoting pathway the sedation produced by dexmedetomidine more closely mirrors natural sleep (specifically stage 2 non-rapid eye movement sleep (NREM)), as demonstrated by EEG studies.
-As such, dexmedetomidine provides less amnesia than benzodiazepines.
+Additionally, dexmedetomidine produces less amnesia than benzodiazepines, with significant amnestic effects occurring only at high plasma concentrations.

 Dexmedetomidine also has analgesic effects at the spinal cord level and other supraspinal sites.